kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Object Oriented Programming/Wrapper Classes - Java.md

 ## Why?
 Due to them being classes, each wrapper has its own methods, giving greater functionality

-Due to them being classes, they can also be used in [[Arrays and ArrayLists - Java]]
+Due to them being classes, they can also be used in [[Arrays vs ArrayLists - Java]]

 ## Notes
 - Remember that they are a class.
 This means, they store a reference (address) in memory of the object